 Jamie is a past chairman of the parent council at her children’s school and recently completed a five-year term as a member The Children’s Fund, a volunteer organization that raises funds for children’s charities in Houston.
 She is a member of the Junior League of Houston.

-Gayle Hoffer has volunteered extensively for a broad range of organizations for the past twenty-five years, and has developed a unique set of skills through these experiences as an event organizer, fundraiser and logistics manager.
+Gayle Hoffer, Houston Associate, has volunteered extensively for a broad range of organizations for the past thirty years, and has developed a unique set of skills through these experiences as an event organizer, fundraiser and logistics manager.
 She is committed to working towards the betterment of our community in her professional position at francisco+co by continuing to help make a difference in Houston and beyond.
 Gayle graduated with a BBA in Accounting from the University of Texas at Austin and has prior work experience in accounting and retail sales and management.
 She chose to leave the corporate world and concentrate on raising her four children and volunteering her time.